Relations in universal Lie nilpotent associative algebras of class 4: Proof of Theorem 1.1

 In order to prove that each polynomial of the form (\ref{comm_a_5}) belongs to $I$ we will prove that, for all monomials $a_i \in K\left\langle X\right\rangle$, the following polynomials belong to $I$ as well:

-The proof is by induction on the degree $m = \deg f$ of the polynomial $f$ of the form (\ref{comm_a_5})--(\ref{prod_a_42}).
-It is clear that, for each $f$ of the form (\ref{comm_a_5})--(\ref{prod_a_42}), we have $m \ge 5$.
+The proof is by induction on the degree $m = \deg f$ of a polynomial $f$ that is of one of the forms (\ref{comm_a_5})--(\ref{prod_a_42}).
+It is clear that for such $f$ we have $m \ge 5$.
 If $m = 5$ then $f $ is of the form (\ref{comm_a_5}) with all monomials $a_i$ of degree $1$.
 Hence, $f$ is of the form (\ref{comm_x_5}) so $f \in I$.
 This establishes the base of the induction.

 To prove the induction step suppose that $m = \deg f >5$ and that all polynomials of the forms (\ref{comm_a_5})--(\ref{prod_a_42}) of degree less than $m$ belong to $I$.